 Credential Recommendation

-This section requires a brief description of the program’s process to ensure that only qualified candidates are recommended for the credential.
-This section should include a link to the program’s candidate progress monitoring document or other tracking tool used to verify that candidate has met all requirements for the program prior to recommendation.
+This section requires a brief description (200 words or less) of the program’s process to ensure that only qualified candidates are recommended for the credential.
+This section must include a link to the program’s candidate progress monitoring document or other tracking tool used to verify that the candidate has met all requirements for the program prior to recommendation.
+Preliminary programs must also include a link to their Individual Development Plan (IDP) form, as applicable.

 For required exhibits and guidance, differentiated instructions for Program Review submission can be found on the Commission’s Program Review webpage.

 III.
-Review of Program Review Submission
+Evaluation of Program Review Submission and Preliminary Report of Findings

-The Program Review submission will be reviewed by trained members of the Board of Institutional Review (BIR) who have expertise in each program area.
-The reviewers will also have access to the institution’s portion of the data warehouse, such as survey and assessment data, and data submitted by the institution annually, such as enrollment and completion data.
-Reviewers will be looking for the following:

-Does the narrative provide a brief description that provides the context for the review team?

-Does the implementation, as provided through evidence, meet the standard?
-That is does the evidence demonstrate how the institution meets the standard?

-Does the evidence provided demonstrate that the institution is consistently meeting Program Standards?
-That is, does the submission include links to the organizational structure, faculty qualifications, course sequence, course syllabi, and other exhibits as required?
-Furthermore, does the evidence link to the assessments used to ensure that candidates develop the required knowledge and skill?

-What is the evidence that a program gathers from each candidate to demonstrate competency or completion of the program and by what means is that evidence judged?

-Program Review submissions are reviewed to determine if the standard is preliminarily aligned or if more information is needed.
+The Program Review submission will be read by trained reviewers who have expertise in the program area they are assigned to review.
+Program Review evidence is analyzed to determine if each standard is preliminarily aligned or if more information is needed.
 If more information is needed, reviewers clearly specify what additional information is needed and how it relates to one of the points above.
-The program provides an Addendum to Program Review for the team during the site visit.
+The program then provides an addendum to Program Review which is made available to the site visit team not less than 60 days prior to the site visit.

-The Program Review submission is reviewed only one time by the BIR team.
-BIR team feedback will be sent by Commission staff to the institution in a Preliminary Report of Findings that will be required as part of the preparation for the site visit in Year Six.
-Once the institution has received the Preliminary Report of Findings, it has the option to provide a Program Review addendum 60 days prior to the site visit for additional review by the site visit team that addresses any areas needing further information.
-However, depending on the findings of the program review team, the Commission may require an institution to submit an addendum 60 days prior to the site visit.
-The Preliminary Report of Findings along with the Program Review Addendum, provides a basis for the BIR team’s review of the program’s implementation in Year Six during the accreditation site visit.
+The Program Review submission is read only one time by the review team.
+Their feedback is sent by Commission staff to the institution in a Preliminary Report of Findings that is required as part of the preparation for the site visit in Year Six.
+The Preliminary Report of Findings, along with the Program Review addendum, provides a basis for the site visit team’s review of program implementation and alignment to standards in Year Six during the accreditation site visit.

-If the reviewers determine that there is inadequate evidence to understand program implementation and conclude that a full program review is needed, the Administrator of Accreditation may assign an additional member to the site visit team who can focus exclusively on that program.
-This constitutes an extraordinary activity and cost recovery fees of $1000 per additional member will be assessed to the institution.
+If the reviewers determine that there is inadequate evidence provided by an institution during Program Review to understand program implementation, the review team may conclude that a full Program Review is needed for/during the site visit, and the Administrator of Accreditation may assign an additional member to the site visit team who can focus exclusively on that program.
+This constitutes an extraordinary activity and cost recovery fees of $1000 per additional member that will be assessed to the institution.

-The site visit team makes all decisions to determine the degree to which Program Standards are met and makes an accreditation recommendation to the COA, who then determines accreditation status.
+Note that it is ultimately the site visit team that makes all final determinations regarding the degree to which program standards are met and makes an accreditation recommendation to the COA, who then determines accreditation status.

-The format of the feedback will provide information regarding each program standard, using a form similar to the one below:

-Program Review

-Preliminary Report of Findings